Radon Mitigation Cost in Pennsylvania: 2026 Price Guide

 Radon Mitigation Cost by City in Pennsylvania

 Cost ranges below reflect local market data for DEP-certified ASD installations, sourced from contractor pricing across each city's service area.
 Ranges account for foundation type variation within each market — a standard poured-concrete install will fall near the low end; complex or multi-point systems near the high end.
+For example, York PA radon mitigation costs generally fall in the $775–$1,700 band depending on whether the foundation is single-point poured concrete or older carbonate-influenced stone construction.

 CityCountyEPA ZoneASD Cost Range